 Lesson: We must confront our own mortality to enter into life fully.

-South Korea is known to have some of the highest suicidal rate.
-In order to combat this problem, Hyowon Healing Center in Seoul implemented the idea of a two-and-a-half-hour mock funeral.
+South Korea is known to have some of the highest suicide rates.
+To combat this problem, Hyowon Healing Center in Seoul implemented the idea of a two-and-a-half-hour mock funeral.
 Thousands of South Koreans have rehearsed their deaths.
 In this program, they have the opportunity to write their last testament as they sit next to their casket.
 Then they adorn themselves in their burial dress and lie in their coffin, which has been nailed shut, for 10 minutes.
 At the end of the session, the participants are told they have shed their old selves.
 They are reborn to have a fresh start.
-I have no idea how successful this program is, but it does give some of the participants a fresh outlook on life similar to many near death experiences.
+I have no idea how successful this program is, but it gives some participants a fresh outlook on life similar to many near-death experiences.

-Lesson: We have to die to our old selves to see with new eyes.
+Lesson: We must die to our old selves to see with new eyes.

 Lesson: Die to the false self; live through Christ the new self.